ocaml-sf/learn-ocaml/docs/tutorials/step-4.md

     []
 ```

-With these two samplers, we are also be able, with no more effort, to
+With these two samplers, we are also able, without more effort, to
-graduate a function of type `col tree -> col -> col tree` for
+grade a function of type `col tree -> col -> col tree` for
 example.
 The grader is simply:

 ```ocaml